Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Main Results

 \subsection{Global and Conic Error Bounds for \texorpdfstring{\eqref{LS_K}}{(LS\_K)}}

-The local complexity parameters in Theorem~\ref{thm_eg_local} lead to a fairly strong result, but the implicit nature of the error bound makes it hard to interpret and implement in concrete model setups.
+The local complexity parameters in Theorem~\ref{thm_eg_local} lead to a fairly strong, but implicit error bound for \eqref{LS_K}.
 In this subsection, we state two corollaries of Theorem~\ref{thm_eg_local} which achieve a better interpretability at the price of suboptimality.
 The first one replaces the local complexity terms by their (more pessimistic) conic versions: \begin{definition}[Conic q- and m-complexity] Let $L \subset \R^p$ and let $\gennorm_g$ and $\gennorm_e$ be semi-norms on $\R^p$.
 We define the \emph{conic q-complexity} of $L$ at sample size $n$ with respect to $(\gennorm_g,\gennorm_e)$ by

 Similarly, we define the \emph{conic m-complexity} of $L$ with respect to $(\gennorm_g,\gennorm_e)$ by

 \end{definition} The subscript `0' in $q_{0,n}^{(g,e)}(L)$ and $m_0^{(g,e)}(L)$ indicates that one can imagine the conic q- and m-complexity as the limit case $t = 0$ of their local counterparts from Definition~\ref{def_q_complexity} and~\ref{def_m_complexity}.